alibahrami633/1-homework/README.md

 <h2>Personal Website/Portfolio template</h2>

 ## Decription
 This project is conducted in order to start building a comprhensive porfolio in the next steps.

-It is considered as a template for the future personal website.
+It is considered as a template for the future developments.

+The project uses Bootstrap for the main styling and uses CSS for slight styling changes.

-## Considerations
+## Technologies
 Bootstrap - responsive design - mobile first - navigation - portfolio

 ## Structure